Browse Articles

 Creating the Angular app

-When we did with the installation of CLI, now it’s time to create the new Angular app, for that we can use the below command.
+When we did the installation of CLI, now it’s time to create the new Angular app, for that we can use the below command.

 ng new <app_name>

-Read More: 7 Tips to Optimize Your Angular App/Application
+Read More:7 Tips to Optimize Your Angular App/Application

 Executing the Angular app